Category:Guest Artists

 Selected Poems: Ferida Duraković and Selma Asotić

 A character in Ferida Duraković’s poem “Cosmos blossoms, Sarajevo” gestures to a building destroyed in war and says, “Still, this city is incredible.”
-In all, four Sarajevo-based or -born artists have contributed to this package of work, exploring themes such as home, isolation, loss, love, wartime, migration, and aftermath.
+Three Sarajevo-based or -born artists have contributed to this package of work, exploring themes such as home, isolation, loss, love, wartime, migration, and aftermath.
 Ferida Duraković co-founded Bosnia and Herzegovina’s PEN chapter in 1992 during the siege of Sarajevo and served as its executive director for more than twenty years.
 She is a major voice in the region’s literature and has mentored and encouraged a wave of younger writers, including Selma Asotić.
 Literary translator Mirza Purić provided new translations of several of Ferida’s poems written before, during, and after the Yugoslav wars of the 1990s.
 Along with his translations, the feature includes the original Bosnian/Croatian/Serbian (BCS) texts.
 Selma Asotić, a bilingual poet from Sarajevo now based in the US, released her award-winning ...

 Poems by Ferida Duraković